Anglo Chinese School, Sitiawan: Facilities

 ACS Sitiawan has 35 classrooms to support its students.
 There are two halls, ACS Hall II and the auditorium.
 ACS Hall II is equipped with air cooler while the auditorium is a lecture hall equipped with folding tables and chairs as well as air cooler and air conditioner, located at the ground floor of Ir.
 Ling Leong Choong Building.
 The first floor of the same building consists of two computer laboratory and the computers are equipped with programming software such as Python IDE.
 ACS Sitiawan has a frog VLE room that employs hybrid learning (physical and online learning) with their Chromepad.
 This room was an initiative by the former principal Mr. Ding Kong Leong that served the school from 2013 until his retirement in 2017.
 The school has a canteen with four food stalls, selling Malay, Chinese and Indian food.
 There is a school cooperate store that sells the school stationaries, snacks and school attire.
 The school library is a two-storey building that sits adjacent to the ACS Hall II, equipped with air conditioning and contains fictional books, non-fictional books as well as reference books for all relevant syllabus offered in the school.

 In the sports department, ACS Sitiawan has a tennis court, roofed basketball court, netball court, indoor badminton court and speak takraw court.
-The school has a large field outside the its compound shared with the primary school, which is largely used in track and field practices, football practices as well as the annual sports day event.
+The school has a large field outside its compound shared with the primary school, which is largely used in track and field practices, football practices as well as the annual sports day event.
 Also, the school has a small field in its compound that is known by the communities as ACS Green.
 This site functions as the practice ground for the school band.